amineHY/AI-LAB/README.md

 This project is reserved for creating a new development environment using docker for developing AI models in data science, in particular, computer vision.

-I hand-crafted AI-lab to take advantage of docker capability and to have a reproducible and portable development environment.
-AI-lab allows you developing your artificial intelligence based computer vision application in Python using the most used artificial intelligence frameworks.
+I hand-crafted AI-lab (on top of [NVIDIA Container](https://ngc.nvidia.com/catalog/containers/nvidia:tensorrt)) and take advantage of docker capability to have a reproducible and portable development environment.
+AI-lab allows you developing your artificial intelligence based application in Python using the most used artificial intelligence frameworks.

 AI-lab is meant to be used to building, training, validating, testing your deep learning models, for instance is a a good tool to do transfer learning.

-It includes:
+**It includes**

 - Ubuntu 18.04
 - NVIDIA CUDA 10.1